Skip to main content.

 The Language and Thinking (L&T) Program

-The L&T Program is an intensive introduction to the liberal arts and sciences with a particular focus on writing.
-All new students attend the program during the last three weeks of August.
+All new students attend L&T during the last three weeks of August.
 Students read extensively, work on a variety of projects in writing and other formats, and meet throughout the day in small groups and in one-on-one conferences with faculty.
-The work aims to cultivate habits of thoughtful reading and discussion, clear articulation, accurate self-critique, and productive collaboration.
 Satisfactory completion of the program is required for matriculation into the College.

 First-Year Programs